Big Muskie

-Big Muskie was a dragline excavator built by Bucyrus-Erie and owned by the Central Ohio Coal Company (formerly a division of American Electric Power), weighing 13500 short ton and standing nearly 22 stories tall.
+Big Muskie was a dragline excavator built by Bucyrus-Erie and owned by the Central Ohio Coal Company (formerly a division of American Electric Power), weighing 13500 short ton and standing 22 stories tall.
 It mined coal in the U.S. state of Ohio from 1969 to 1991.
 It was dismantled and sold for scrap in 1999.

 Design specifications and service

 The Big Muskie was a model 4250-W dragline and was the only one ever built by the Bucyrus-Erie company.
 With a 220 yd3 bucket, it was the largest single-bucket digging machine ever created and one of the world's largest mobile earth-moving machines alongside the Illinois-based Marion 6360 stripping shovel called The Captain and the German bucket wheel excavators of the Bagger 288 and Bagger 293 family.
 The bucket alone could hold two Greyhound buses side by side.
 It took over 200,000 man hours to construct over a period of about two years and cost $25 million in 1969, the equivalent of $ today adjusted for inflation.